 The need for rapid, accurate information is pervasive in all aspects of modern life.
 Modern systems are based on the coordination and integration of multiple levels of data representation, from characteristics of storage devices to conceptual and abstract levels.
 As human enterprises become more complex, involving more complicated decisions and trade-offs among decisions, the need for sophisticated information and data management will become essential.

 Scientific Computing

-The scientific computing field covers two areas of specialization: physical systems and biomedical engineering systems and biocybernetics.
-Either of these may be selected as a major or minor field for the Ph.D. in Computer Science.
+The scientific computing field currently covers one area of specialization: biomedical systems/computational biology, which can be selected as a major or minor field for the Ph.D. in Computer Science.